Serving Cleveland’s Neediest Children for Nearly 50 Years

 Today, SC4K distributes only brand new items – school uniforms, casual clothing, socks, underwear, shoe gift cards and school supplies – to help K-8 students attend and stay in school.

-SC4K purchases and distributes discounted Payless Shoe gift cards instead of shoes, allowing families to purchase new shoes or boots of their own choosing that are stylish and fit properly.
-These gift cards help us carry out our mission with compassion, care and respect.
+SC4K purchases and distributes shoe vouchers instead of shoes, allowing families to purchase new shoes or boots of their own choosing that are stylish and fit properly.
+These vouchers help us carry out our mission with compassion, care and respect.

 SC4K distributes its items through a network of distribution partners located strategically throughout Greater Cleveland, and through a program with the Cleveland Metropolitan School District.
 By providing new school-appropriate clothing, shoes and supplies through these partner agencies, SC4K connects families to other important programs and services that improve and enrich their lives…and help improve school attendance.